-Investigation of Class 1 type Models for Calcium Oscillations Jason Chung, University of Sydney
+Investigation of Class 1 type Models for Calcium Oscillations Jason Chung, School of Mathematical and Statistics, University of Sydney

 This study sought to investigate the characteristics of two existing models for intracellular calcium dynamics.
 Both the Atri model and Li-Rinzel models were implemented into the software program XPPAUTO enabling comparison by numerical techniques.